 The Company chooses to have a fair and independent Audit & Supervisory Board.
-The Company is striving to enhance its corporate governance through utilizing voluntarily established structures such as the Advisory Panel on Nomination and Compensation, which is predominantly comprised of the independent Outside Directors, and the JT Group Compliance Committee whose key members are outside experts, in order to build an effective corporate governance regime.
+The Company is striving to enhance its corporate governance through utilizing voluntarily established structures such as the Advisory Panel on Nomination and Compensation comprised entirely of the Directors who do not serve as Executive Officers, in which more than half of whose members being independent Outside Directors, and the JT Group Compliance Committee whose key members are outside experts, in order to build an effective corporate governance regime.

 The Board of Directors meets once monthly as a general rule and meets promptly whenever necessary.
 The Board makes decisions on matters requiring Board approval under the relevant laws and regulations and other material matters; oversees the business operations; and receives reports on the updates on operations from the Directors.
 The Chairperson of the Board concentrates on oversight of management as a non-Executive Director.
 From the standpoint of effective oversight and management transparency, the Board includes at least one-third of independent Outside Directors with qualifications conducive to the Company's sustainable profit growth and corporate value.
 The Board of Directors has set forth matters to be discussed at the Board under the Board of Directors Regulations.
 In addition, for the purpose of realizing swift decision-making and high-quality business execution, the Board of Directors has set forth a clear decision-making process based on Company internal rules on the allocation of responsibilities and authorities (hereinafter the Responsibility and Authority Regulations) concerning material business matters.
-The Company also delegates authority as necessary to each executive officer based on the Group management strategies.
-In 2020, the Board met thirteen times with a 100% attendance rate.
+The Company also delegates authority as necessary to each Executive Officer based on the Group management strategies.
+In 2021, the Board met thirteen times with a 100% attendance rate.

 The Advisory Panel on Nominations and Compensation was established as a voluntary advisory arm of the Board of Directors.
 It merges the former Meeting for Talent Development and Compensation Advisory Panel's respective functions into a single entity.
 Its purpose is to render the Board's decision-making more objective and transparent and upgrade the Board's oversight functions by having the Board deliberate on executive appointment and remuneration in accordance with the results of the deliberation in the Panel.
 Its specific roles include supporting the growth of executive candidates, including succession plans; deliberating on selection of nominees for seats on the Board of Directors and Audit & Supervisory Board and dismissal of designated Directors and Directors also serving as Executive Officers; and reporting the results of the deliberation on remuneration of Directors and Executive Officers.
 In order to ensure its independence and objectivity, the Panel is comprised entirely of Directors who do not serve as Executive Officers in which more than half of its members are independent Outside Directors.
-Chaired by the chairperson of the Board, it has five members, and meets at least once a year.
-In 2020, it met four times with a 100% attendance rate to review proposed resolutions on executive remuneration to be voted on at the Annual General Meeting, to review remuneration levels, to review executive candidates and to deliberate on candidates for Board of Directors nominations.
+Chaired by an independent Outside Director, the Panel has six members, and meets at least once a year.
+In 2021, the Panel met five times with a 100% attendance rate to specify the skills required of the Board of Directors; discuss the development of a skills matrix; review remuneration levels; review executive candidates; deliberate on candidates for the Board of Directors nominations; and review the key performance indicators (KPIs) for the executive bonus and performance share units for FY2022.